 Leadership in Makira was in part won, and its continuance strengthened, through hosting events and ceremonies which involved communal feasts to consolidate the host’s position and status.
 Food was served in special ornamental bowls such as this.
 Ornamental bowls were used to place offerings of food to personal spirits and to Adaro spirits.

 A rectangular panel carved in relief on each side of this bowl is filled with rows of zigzags (rogurogu), a pattern representing snakes or the path left by a snake.
 To each side of this central panel are wing-like handles carved in relief, suggesting a stylised bird’s body and/or head; many feast bowls from the Star Harbour area on Makira (San Cristobal) Island are created in the form of a bird.
 Below the curved handles are cylindrical ornamentations which have been described as depictions of earplugs.
 On Owa Rafa (Santa Ana) Island the curving handles are known as qaringasu.

-M White, 'The material culture of Makira' in A Anderson, K Green & F Leach (eds), Vastly ingenious: the archaeology of Pacific material culture in honour of Janet M Davidson, Otago University Press, Dunedin, 2007, p 254, bowl D.22.5
+M White, ‘The material culture of Makira’ in A Anderson, K Green & F Leech (eds), Vastly ingenious; the archaeology of Pacific material culture in honour of Janet M Davidson, Otago University Press, Dunedin, 2007. p 254.

 Text © National Gallery of Australia, Canberra 2011

 From: Crispin Howarth with Deborah Waite Varilaku: Pacific arts from the Solomon Islands National Gallery of Australia, Canberra, 2011